LeHack/Docker-network-research/README.md

 * [Kubernetes playbook](ansible-container/k8s-deploy/ansible-container.yml)
 * [OpenShift playbook](ansible-container/openshift-deploy/ansible-container.yml)

-Obviously to use them, one still has to adjust things like hostnames, authentication details etc. But possibly a lot can be also done using inventories and environment variables (including the deploy commands _--with-variables_ and _--with-volumes_ switches).
+Obviously to use them, one still has to adjust things like hostnames, authentication details etc. But possibly a lot can be also done using inventories and environment variables (including the deploy switches _--with-variables_ and _--with-volumes_).
-From my limited local tests (I do not have access to a real live Kubernetes or OpenShift instance) they seem to help get most things done and most importantly - help keep the project configuration up-to-date.
+From my limited local tests (I do not have access to a real live Kubernetes or OpenShift instance) they seem to help get most things done and most importantly - help keep the project configuration **up-to-date**.